hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ![](images/image137.png)

-*QGC SRR Edition* has been specifically designed to integrate with cameras that support both visible light and IR video streams, and which can be directed independent of vehicle orientation using a joystick controlled gimbal.
+*QGC-Gov* has been specifically designed to integrate with cameras that support both visible light and IR video streams, and which can be directed independent of vehicle orientation using a joystick controlled gimbal.

 The Fly View camera controls are composed of the following elements: